celo-org/celo-blockchain/crypto/bls/bls-zexe/README.md

 # BLS-ZEXE

-Implements SNARK-friendly BLS signatures.
+Implements SNARK-friendly BLS signatures over BLS12-377 and SW6.

 ## Using the code

-The BLS library code resides in the `bls/algebra` directory.
-The SNARK-related code resides in `bls/snark`.
+### Rust Crates

+All Rust crates live under the `crates/` directory.
+You can import them in your code via git paths, until they get published on `crates.io`.

+### Go and FFI

-A Go package consuming the library exists in the `go` directory.
+A Go package consuming the library exists in the `go` directory, using `cgo`.

+## Quick start

-The following commands assume this is your current directory.
+The following commands assume your current directory is the root of this repository.

-### Quick start

 The `simple_signature` program shows how to generate keys, sign and aggregate signatures.